What is “probate”?

 It may be that no grant is needed: if the estate is small enough and a clear Will is left, it is often possible to collect in money by completing the paperwork required by banks and other institutions to indemnify them against liability for paying out without a grant.
 Any debts can then be cleared and the remaining money distributed.
 This will normally only apply for very small estates (up to £15,000) or where any property is jointly owned and automatically passes to a surviving joint owner.
 We can help you decide whether a particular estate needs a grant or not.

-Do I need to use a solicitor?
+Do I need to use a lawyer?

 In a word, “No” – but you may want to.
 If a grant is needed, then there are three alternative courses of action: